eduardocruzpalacios/oop-design-patterns-java/README.md

 - a reference to a GoStrategy instance.
 - getTime method that uses 2 Coordinate instances, call the implemented method of its GoStrategy instance passing it those 2 2 Coordinate instances.
 #### Template
-DEFINITION: method defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.
+DEFINITION: Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template method lets subclasses redefine certain steps of an algorithm without changing the algorithms structure.

 The algorithm template with the steps defined is in meetUp method of the BoardGamePlayAlgorithm abstract class:
 - Uses methods already implemented in this abstract class.